DoctorWkt/xv6-rosco-r2/hardware/README.md

  - It sets the CH375 chip select low for addresses $00FFF001 (data) and
    $00FFF003 (commands), and lowers DTACK at the same time.
- - When the CH375 sends an interrupt, it drops the 68000 IRQ3 and VPA lines low until the 68000 drops the VMA line.
-Then both IRQ3 and VPA go back to being high-Z.
+ - After the CH375 sends an interrupt, the CPU responds with various lines to acknowledge the interrupt.
+The GAL determines when to drop VPA to let the CPU know that the interrupt has been acknowledged.

 ## The Expansion RAM and the Base Register